-I always check out the “About” page when I engage with a writer, teacher, or spiritual director.
-I want to know who they are, where they come from and why I should trust them.
+Whenever I engage with a new writer, teacher, or spiritual director, I always check out the “About” page.
+I want to know who they are and where they come from.
 I deeply believe that our lives are our message, so if I’m going to work with someone, I want to know what their lives look like.
 The questions I’m asking about spirituality, consciousness, faith, family, and God aren’t theoretical; they are deeply personal.
-While I don’t need teachers to divulge secrets, or air their dirty laundry, I don’t trust teachers who seem more intent on “selling themselves,” than “being themselves.”
+While I don’t need teachers to divulge their secrets, I also don’t trust teachers who seem more intent on “selling themselves,” than “being themselves.”
 In our social media-driven world, it’s hard to find that balance, but here’s my attempt.

 Professionally, I am a writer, retreat leader, spiritual director, and business owner; I love the diversity of my work.
 A partial list of my clients as well as my education and training are listed below.
-However, I primarily think of myself as someone in relationship: a wife, mother, daughter, friend, mentor, listener, manager, volunteer, neighbor.
-Although it’s not the type of things we normally put on a resume, I imagine your list might look pretty similar.
+However, I primarily think of myself as someone in relationship; I’m a wife, mother, daughter, friend, mentor, listener, volunteer, and neighbor.
+Those aren’t the type of things we normally put on a resume, but I imagine your list might look similar.

 These four individuals are my greatest teachers: